sahilmalhotra0510/io/active.md

 <!-- [CMD - Build IO .json files from EPA API for all 50 states](/io/charts/) - Honglin (next week)--><!-- Zhu -->

 <!--
-Welcome! - Model.earth meetup tonight at 11 PM EDT
+Welcome! - Our next Model.earth meetup is Thursday at Noon EDT

 Hi, thanks for registering with our ModelEarth team!

-We're meeting tonight (Sunday) at 11PM EDT, and again on Thursday at Noon EDT.
+We're meeting tonight (Sunday) at 10PM EDT, and again on Thursday at Noon EDT.
 (We also do focused meetups Mondays and Tuesdays in the afternoon.)

 Let me know which of the following areas you're interested in: